Losing a Million – Dollar Project

 Solutions like –

-1. Create a unique value proposition for potential employees
+- Create a unique value proposition for potential employees

-2. Better Compensation & Benefits can be addressed by better incentives for completion of projects on time [nothing to do with the size or brand of the company; it only has to do with the team’s intelligence and its ability].
+[Start-up culture means an entrepreneurial environment, Opportunities to work on strategic projects, faster growth hence better compensation, and frequent interactions with senior management would mean exposure to strategic initiatives and better learning opportunities]. - Better Compensation & Benefits can be addressed by better incentives for completion of projects on time [nothing to do with the size or brand of the company; it only has to do with the team’s intelligence and its ability].
 ESOPs or profit sharing [more the norm in start-ups and emerging companies, more responsibilities meant faster growth and, therefore, better compensation, etc.]

-3. Could they be creative with designations without undervaluing the role these prospective
+- Could they be creative with designations without undervaluing the role these prospective

 employees are playing vis-a-vis the project requirements and industry norms?
-The team said they can certainly try…especially if they continue to face flack should they fail to capitalize on business opportunities for want of the right talent.
+The team said they can certainly try…especially if they continue to face flack should they fail to capitalize on business opportunities for want of the righttalent.

 Fortunately, the team promised to work in this direction.